AriFordsham/GHCWiki/supercompilation.md

 ## Shortcomings of the prototype

-- Use a state monad
 - Uses eager substitution
-- Divide by zero
 - Homeomorphic embedding for types?
 Currently all types are regarded as equal (like literals).
 Decision: leave it this way for now.
 - Msg does not respect alpha-equivalence.
 If we match lambda against lambdas, and the binders differ, we say "different".
 Decision: deal with alpha-equiv in msg when we have the new alg working.
-- Inlining `unsafePerformIO`
+- Inlining `unsafePerformIO` and other NOINLINE things.
 - Adding constraint info

   - case (x\>y)of { ....case (x\>y) of ... }